netlify/netlify-lambda/README.md

 ## Debugging

 To debug lambdas, prepend the `serve` command with [npm's package runner npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) `npx --node-arg=--inspect netlify-lambda serve ...`.
 Additionally, (1) make sure that sourcemaps are built along the way (e.g. in the webpack configuration and the `tsconfig.json` if typescript is used) and (2) webpack's uglification is turned off with `optimization: { minimize: false }`.
 If using VSCode,  it is likely that the `sourceMapPathOverrides` have to be adapted for breakpoints to work.

+Don't forget to search our issues in case someone has run into a similar problem you have!

 ## Netlify Identity